danielhmahecha/VusPrize/README.md

 The following TSV files (included in the Training folder) are the Ensembl-VEP annotated versions of the VCF files and were used to train and test the model(s):

-EXVUS_BEN_2020.txt  VEP annotated variants formerly classified as VUS but reclassified as Benign in ClinVar on August 08th 2020 in CSV format
+EXVUS_BEN_2020.txt  VEP annotated variants formerly classified as VUS but reclassified as Benign in ClinVar on August 08th 2020 in TSV format

-EXVUS_PAT_2020.txt VEP annotated variants formerly classified as VUS but reclassified as Pathogenic in ClinVar on August 08th 2020 in CSV format
+EXVUS_PAT_2020.txt VEP annotated variants formerly classified as VUS but reclassified as Pathogenic in ClinVar on August 08th 2020 in TSV format

-BEN_2020.txt  VEP annotated variants classified as Benign in ClinVar on August 08th 2020 in CSV format
+BEN_2020.txt  VEP annotated variants classified as Benign in ClinVar on August 08th 2020 in TSV format

-PAT_2020.txt  VEP annotated variants classified as Pathogenic in ClinVar on August 08th 2020 in CSV format
+PAT_2020.txt  VEP annotated variants classified as Pathogenic in ClinVar on August 08th 2020 in TSV format

-VUS_2020.txt  VEP annotated variants classified as VUS in ClinVar on August 08th 2020 in CSV format
+VUS_2020.txt  VEP annotated variants classified as VUS in ClinVar on August 08th 2020 in TSV format